 Likewise, the Midnight iPhone 14 should not be confused with previous Black, Space Gray, or Graphite devices and was a new color introduced with the iPhone 13 lineup.
 Midnight replaces Black as the standard model's darkest color option, but differs from Black since it has a slight hint of navy blue.

 If you use your iPhone with a case, you may wish to consider which device color will best complement your case.
 You may prefer more neutral tones such as Midnight or Starlight, and then use a more colorful case.
 Alternatively, you could choose a more striking device color like Purple, and then use a more neutral case.

 Starlight and Midnight may age better over time as new devices are released since they are more neutral, almost monochrome shades, and have been offered across multiple iPhone generations.
 If you do not use a case at all, you may wish to take advantage of a more eye-catching color option such as Blue.

-If you want an iPhone in a brand new shade, Blue and Purple will be the only options.
-The Purple shade, in particular, is likely to be the color that is most noticeably new and indicates that you have the latest-generation device.
+If you want an iPhone in a brand new shade, Blue, Purple, and Yellow are the only options.
+The Purple and Yellow, in particular, are the colors that are most noticeably new and indicate that you have the latest-generation device.